 Telecommuters are a relatively large percentage of the workforce: 15.83% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The rate of college-level education in Duquesne is quite a bit lower than the national average among all cities of 21.84%: just 10.61% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Duquesne with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.61% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Duquesne in 2022 was $24,342, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $97,368 for a family of four.
 However, Duquesne contains both very wealthy and poor people as well.